SiyumiSathnaraKumarasinghe/Explore-the-world/README.md

 - **Browsing Countries**: Scroll through the country cards displayed on the main page
 - **Search**: Use the search bar at the top to find specific countries
 - **Filtering**: Use the region and language dropdowns to filter results
-- **Country Details**: Click on any country card to view detailed information
+- **Country Details**: Click on any country card to view detailed information about countries
 - **Map View**: In the country details, click the map icon to see the country's location
 - **Favorites**: Click the heart icon to add a country to favorites (requires login)
+- **Document list**: Click on the document icon to collect the details of some countries.
+- **PDF Download**: Download the detail list of countries that you have collected.
 - **Theme Switching**: Toggle between light and dark mode using the theme icon

 ## 🧰 Technologies Used